nathan-gardner/SECON2023Robot/Documentation/Signoffs/MadisonKelly-signoff-PedestalStorageAndDelivery.md

 $Silo\ Volume = 5.5 \ast 2.25 \ast 2.25 = 27.84 in^{3}$

 Silo Volume > Pedestal Volume.
+The diameter of the pedestals are 2 inches and the width and length of the silo is 2.25 inches.
 Therefore, the silos can hold the pedestals.

 ### Distance From Sensors